bsc-mem/Mess-benchmark/CPU/Actual-hardware/ARM/Graviton3/README.md

-# Mess benchmark: Intel Skylake Xeon Platinum 8160
+# Mess benchmark: Amazon Graviton 3

-TODO: redo for Graviton

-This repository is tuned and modified to generate bandwidth--latency curves on MareNostrum 4 supercomputer located in Barcelona Supercomputing Center[[1]](https://www.bsc.es/supportkc/docs/MareNostrum4/intro/).
+This repository is tuned and modified to generate bandwidth--latency curves on Amazon AWS with 64-core Graviron 3.

 ## System configuration and Prerequisites

-- SUSE Linux Enterprise Server 12 SP2.
-- Slurm batch processing support.
-- Intel VTune 2017.4.
-- Intel compiler 2023.
-- OneAPI 2023.
+- Ubuntu 20.04.5 LTS.
-- Python 3.12.1 with following packages: matplotlib, toml, Pyarrow, and seaborn.
+- Python 3 with following packages: matplotlib, toml, Pyarrow, and seaborn.
+- spack.